Aki176/HOC2020Banting/README.md

 # HOC2020Banting
-DanMachi TD Game for HOC2020 at Banting
+DanMachi Tower Defense Game for HOC2020 at Banting SS

 ## How to play
 1. You need Python 3.x